RussellYe/Animating-Physiological-Signals-for-Deep-Learning/README.md

   - `CRNN_epoch_test_loss.npy`, `CRNN_epoch_test_accuracy.npy`, `CRNN_epoch_training_losses.npy` and `CRNN_epoch_training_accuracy.npy`

 To evaluate the model performance in terms of the whole dataset:
-  - `ResNetCRNN_check_prediction.py` is to load the best training model and output a `pkl` file called `Ginger_bread_25.pkl` which stores all 183 predictions in a dataframe by using the training model produced by epoch 25.
+  - `ResNetCRNN_check_prediction.py` is to load the best training model and output a `pkl` file called `Ginger_bread.pkl` which stores all 183 predictions in a dataframe by using the training model produced by a specific epoch.
   - `check_video_predictions.ipynb` is to show the prediction results by the training model on the whole dataset, including both the training data and test data.
   - `npy_visualization.ipynb` is to better visualize the relationships between training loss vs test loss, and between training accuracy and test accuracy.